The Night of Wenceslas: Book Review

 Whistler receives a letter from and then meets with a solicitor called Cunliffe.
 Cunliffe tells Whistler that the uncle has died and he is now rich.
 He asks Whistler to sign some documents and then advances him £200, which Whistler quickly spends.

 Whistler returns for a further advance.
 Cunliffe tells him that the story about the uncle was a lie and in fact the document was a loan agreement.
 He offers to forgive the loan and pay Whistler a further £200 if he travels to communist Czechoslovakia and engages in some simple espionage.
 All Whistler needs to do is ‘lose’ his travel guide whilst touring a glass factory.
-Some secret information will be hidden in the book, it will be returned to him, and then he should bring it back to Britain.
+A spy will hide some secret information in the travel guide and then return it to him.
+He should bring it back to Britain.

 Whistler goes to Czechoslovakia.
-There, as well as touring glass factories and arranging to lose his travel guide and retrieve it, he meets a statuesque Czech woman, Vlasta.
+There, as well as touring glass factories and losing and retrieving his travel guide, he meets a statuesque Czech woman, Vlasta.
 They become lovers, but then Whistler abandons her to return to England.

 Soon after his return, Cunliffe offers to pay Whistler more to repeat the voyage.
 Whistler agrees.
 Just as he leaves, and to his consternation, Maura gives him a travel guide identical to the one from Cunliffe.

-All goes smoothly until, returning to his hotel, Whistler is offered a beer by a hotel waiter.
-Already tipsy he doesn’t drink it, but lies down to sleep.
-A few minutes later he is woken by the waiter snooping through his belongings.
-Whistler realises the beer must have been drugged.
+All goes smoothly until, returning to his hotel, a hotel waiter offers Whistler a beer.
+Already tipsy, he doesn’t drink it, but lies down to sleep.
+A few minutes later he’s woken by the waiter snooping through his belongings.
+Whistler realises the waiter has drugged his beer.
 But the waiter has Maura’s travel guide and so can’t find the information he is looking for.
 Whistler pretends to wake, sends the waiter downstairs on an errand and retrieves the slip of paper hidden in the other travel guide.

-Reading the information, Whistler realises he has been duped. [blackout]The slip of paper has information on British nuclear weapons on it.
-He has carried information out of Britain not into it.[/blackout] In a panic Whistler destroys the slip of paper and runs from the hotel.
+Reading the information, Whistler realises they’ve duped him. [blackout]The slip of paper has information on British nuclear weapons on it.
+He has carried information out of Britain, not into it.[/blackout] In a panic Whistler destroys the slip of paper and runs from the hotel.
 He phones the British embassy but the caretaker tells him they have all gone home for the evening.
-Calming down, and thinking that as the waiter failed to find the information in Maura’s travel guide he may be in the clear, Whistler decides to go back to the hotel.
-But waiting in his room are the Czech secret police…
+Calming down, and thinking that as the waiter failed to find the information in Maura’s travel guide, he may be in the clear, Whistler goes back to the hotel, but waiting in his room are the Czech secret police…

 In the morning, Whistler [blackout]goes to an open air swimming pool and steals some clothes from one of the other bathers.
 He phones Vlasta and asks if he can come to her house.
 She is welcoming, but Whistler realises she has knowledge she could not have unless she was working for the secret police.
 He runs again, hides in a cellar all night and then knocks out a milkman and disguises himself to get past the secret police and into the British Embassy.[/blackout]